sjohner/jhnr.ch/content/blog/installing-service-manager-2016-data-warehouse.md

 Most people probably will be fine with _Latin1_General_100_CI_AS _which is recommended for Latin based languages like English, German, Italian, Portuguese and Dutch.
 However be sure to check [Language Support for System Center 2012 – Service Manager](https://technet.microsoft.com/en-us/library/hh495583%28v=sc.12%29.aspx) for the appropriate collation used with your language.

-_**Important:** Support for multiple languages in Service Manager is not possible when you are using the default collation (SQL_Latin1_General_CP1_CI_AS).
+**Important:** *Support for multiple languages in Service Manager is not possible when you are using the default collation (SQL_Latin1_General_CP1_CI_AS).
 If later you decide to support multiple languages using a different collation, you have to reinstall SQL Server.
-Also make sure that you use the same collation for your data warehouse database as you did for the Service Manager database:_
+Also make sure that you use the same collation for your data warehouse database as you did for the Service Manager database:*

-<blockquote>The collation used must be the same for the computers hosting the Service Manager database, data warehouse database, analysis services database, and Reporting Services database.</blockquote>
+> The collation used must be the same for the computers hosting the Service Manager database, data warehouse database, analysis services database, and Reporting Services database.

 [![DWH SQL Collation](/images/SQL_DWH_Collation.png)](/images/SQL_DWH_Collation.png)